-At Stashu’s, you get a party in your mouth and you walk away feeling great with energy from the healthy food.
+At Stashu’s, you get a party in your mouth, and you walk away feeling great with energy from the healthy food.
 It’s amazing.
 And the plates are only $10 – $15.

 Flip Flop – Opposite Santa Barbara Fereteria in the center of downtown, this restaurant specializes in a variety of tasty international dishes.
 My absolute fave is the curry.

-- Bread and Chocolate – located in the center of downtown, they are all natural and grow most of the ingredients themselves.
+Bread and Chocolate – located in the center of downtown, they are all-natural and grow most of the ingredients themselves.
 This is a great place for breakfast or brunch.

 Grab a few beers from a pulperia (convenient store) and hang out on the streets downtown, people watching or making new friends.

-- Mango Sunset – located in the heart of downtown by the bus station and on the beach, Mango Sunset is the place to hear live music while dancing or sipping on tasty cocktails.
+Located in the heart of downtown by the bus station and on the beach, Mango Sunset is the place to hear live music while dancing or sipping on tasty cocktails.